 + We took Penelope to the Plunge!
-Aquatic Centre which is a heated indoor, outdoor pool and it has little indoor water park for smaller children and cute mini slides.
+Aquatic Centre which is a heated indoor, outdoor pool and it has a little indoor water park for smaller children and cute mini slides.
 There was also a larger water slide that Michelle took Penelope down, and lots of chairs for parents to relax in.

-+ We went up the mountain in the Open Air Gondola which would have been around $8 a person if we would of had to pay, but I did see a lot of people walking up the mountain which is an option too but you need a ticket to get back down.
++ We went up the mountain in the Open Air Gondola which would have been around $8 a person if we would have had to pay, but I did see a lot of people walking up the mountain which is an option too but you need a ticket to get back down.

-+ My personal favourite was the Ridge Runner Mountain Coaster!
++ My personal favorite was the Ridge Runner Mountain Coaster!
 I was not expecting it to be as high as it was, I was told that it went up 3/4 of the mountain even thou it felt like we were right up to the top.
 Its meant for older children so Penelope could not go, and to be honest it would have been way too much for her anyway since I was even a bit scared.

 + I highly recommend going to the Canopy Climb Net Adventure!
-It’s like the tree house of my dreams and so much fun to do with older kids or your partner.
+It’s like the treehouse of my dreams and so much fun to do with older kids or your partner.

 Where we ate

-For me food is a huge deal and I was not disappointed in the quality of food and the drink choices.
+For me, food is a huge deal and I was not disappointed in the quality of food and the drink choices.

 + Since our hotel did not have breakfast, we woke up around 6 am to walk a short distance to Starbucks only to find out it didn’t open until 7:30 am.
 We ended up sitting by the little pond watching the sun come up the mountain, and even thou it was a beautiful morning I would have loved grabbing a coffee and laying in bed still.

-+ Lunch was at the Firehall Pizza Co. which looked really cool and the staff was wearing firefighter outfits and seemed like a family friendly place.
++ Lunch was at the Firehall Pizza Co. which looked really cool and the staff was wearing firefighter outfits and seemed like a family-friendly place.
 We would have probably enjoyed the food if the waitress didn’t forget our order and we didn’t end up getting pizza.
 It just seemed like they were short staffed and couldn’t keep up, so maybe next time we will try again with better luck hopefully.

 Where we relaxed

-Note: I had planned to go to The Scandinavian spa for the outdoor hot springs because I had herd so much about it but sadly it was all booked up and a bit of a trip in the car out of the main village.
+Note: I had planned to go to The Scandinavian spa for the outdoor hot springs because I had heard so much about it but sadly it was all booked up and a bit of a trip in the car out of the main village.